‘It will be our address for ever and ever’

 Perhaps less known is that this is where the greengage fruit originated, first imported from France in 1724 by Sir William Gage, 7th Baronet, from whom they derive their English name.

-We continue walking up the village street and spot Little Talland House on our left, opposite the village hall, where Virginia Woolf lived from 1911-1912.
+It would be hard to conjure up a prettier village than West Firle, with a busy village shop, church and pub.
+There is also so much variety in the architecture, cottages from all eras and larger houses too along the main street.
+We continue walking up the village street to the village hall and spot Little Talland House on our right, where Virginia Woolf lived from 1911 to 1912.
 The wood just to the east of the village was a favourite spot for her:

 ‘What I wouldn’t give,’ she wrote a few years later, ‘to be coming home through Firle woods, dusty and hot, with my nose turned home, every muscle tired and the brain . . . so sane and cool and ripe for the morrow’s task.’

-The graves of Vanessa and Quentin Bell and Duncan Grant are quite close to the wall on the Northside of the churchyard.
+The graves of Vanessa & Quentin Bell and Duncan Grant are quite close to the wall on the north side of the churchyard.

 Not strictly part of our Virginia Woolf story, but our path takes us within a hundred yards or so of the Furlongs, where the artist Eric Ravilious frequently stayed.
 Like Virginia, he was especially inspired by the landscape of the South Downs.
 He said that his time here ‘altered my whole outlook and way of painting, I think because the colour of the landscape was so lovely and the design so beautifully obvious.’
 Many of his landscape paintings were painted and inspired by this stretch of land.
 When he visited here, he felt ‘he had come to his own country’.

-Just to our right, before we descend the hill again to Southease we see an old landfill site, previously a cement works which in turn had engulfed Asham House, where the Woolfs lived from 1912-1919 until they moved to Monk’s House.
+Just to our right, before we descend the hill again to Southease we see an old landfill site, previously a cement works which in turn had engulfed Asham House, where the Woolfs lived from 1912 to1919 until they moved to Monk’s House.

 Monk’s House, Rodmell